Sweden to sue EU Commission over delays to rules on chemicals

 But officials had failed to provide that information by a December 2013 deadline and her government would take the case to the European Court of Justice, she added.

-“We have decided to sue the Commission because we want the court to force the Commission to deliver the scientific criteria so we can start moving toward a poison-free society,” Ek told Reuters.
+“We have decided to sue the Commission because we want the court to force the Commisison to deliver the scientific criteria so we can start moving toward a poison-free society,” Ek told Reuters.

 A spokesman for the European Commission said it was aware of Sweden’s concerns about endocrine disruptors.
 “We take the issue very seriously and are doing our best to address it,” he said.